scarleto/Refactored-telegram2/README.md

 # Refactored-telegram2
-Description of repository (set this by clicking on cog icon) This is a tes by Steve Carleton
+This text come from the README.md which is a special github file